story-ai/story-ai.github.io/index.md

       filled: true
       text:
         - >-
-          Our GCSE Maths and English courses have been designed and curated by a team of professional teachers to meet the exact requirements of the UK national curriculum.
+          Our GCSE English and Science courses have been designed and curated by a team of professional teachers to meet the exact requirements of the UK national curriculum.
 New courses are currently being built so check back soon for the latest subjects.
       image:
         alignment: right